Ogola-Sirkal/Ogola-Sirkal/README.md

 I’m a data scientist passionate about using data to tell stories, solve problems, and drive decisions.
 With a strong foundation in Python, machine learning, and data visualization, I enjoy working on real-world projects that create impact.

 - 💡 Skilled in EDA, predictive modeling, and data visualization
-- 🛠️ Proficient in Python, SQL, scikit-learn, and Tableau
+- 🛠️ Proficient in Python, Excel, SQL, scikit-learn, and PowerBi
 - 🤖 Focus areas: ML, NLP, Time Series, and Recommender Systems
 - 🗣️ I love communicating complex data in simple, compelling ways